phuongnd1112/stocks_returns_probability/README.md

 ##Intepreting Results
 ####Gain and Losses Figures
-Because we are working with **cummulative density function**, these percentages should be read as "at least x% gain/loss".
+Because we are working with **cummulative density function (CDF)**, these percentages should be read as "at least x% gain/loss".
 * Sample intepretation: There is a 35% probability that there will be at least a 1% loss in stock XYZ day by day.
 * Sample intepretation: There is a 11% proability that there will be at least a 3% gain in stock XYZ QoQ.